-A bunion is a bony outcropping that forms at the base of your big toe.
-Alternatively, a bunionette is that same bump, formed at the base of your little toe.
-Bunions are quite common, and can cause a lot of pain while wearing shoes due to the swelling toe.
+A bunion is a bony prominence that forms at the base of your big toe.
+Bunions are quite common and can cause a lot of pain with certain types of shoes and increased activity.
 While bunions can be somewhat mitigated with padding or shoe inserts, surgery is always an option for those who wish to live a pain-free life.

 Surgery Can Eliminate Hammertoes

-A hammertoe is a bend in the middle joint of a toe caused by a deformity or imbalance in the muscles and tendons that hold the toe straight.
-Again, hammertoes can cause a significant amount of pain that may even affect your ability to walk.
-Gently stretching your toes out manually can relieve some of the stiffness and pain, but for severe cases surgery is the best option.
+A hammertoe is a bend in the proximal or distal joint of a toe (sometimes both joints) caused by a deformity or imbalance in the muscles and tendons that hold the toe straight.
+Bent toes can cause rubbing in shoes and calluses can form.
+The joints can also become stiff and painful.
+Hammertoes can cause a significant amount of pain that may even affect your ability to walk.
+Conservative care consists of wide toe box shoes, various types of padding and periodic trimming of calluses.

 Do you have burning pain in the ball of your foot?
 You may have a neuroma.
-This is a pinched nerve located on the ball of the foot, resulting from the compression of those nerves.
-Neuromas are quite serious, and can lead to permanent nerve damage in the foot that leads to burning pain or even numbness.
+A neuroma is a fancy name for an inflamed nerve located between the bones in the ball of the foot.
 While icing can reduce swelling, surgery is necessary to completely eliminate that pinched nerve.